Strilanc/Strilanc.github.io/_posts/2015-05-30-Constructing-Controlled-Nots.markdown

 It's not always possible to only use the bits affected by the circuit when constructing that circuit.
 We may need **ancilla bits**

 Ancilla bits come in different varieties.
 Sometimes, you know that they're guaranteed to be off.
 Other times, you don't know what value they'll have.
 Sometimes, you are required to restore the bits to their original value after you're done with them.
 Sometimes you're not.

-In this post I'm going to use the following naming convention:

-- **Borrowed Bit**: An ancilla bit that you must restore, but don't know the value of.
-- **Garbage Bit**: An ancilla bit that you don't know the value of.
-You can dump garbage into it.
+**Ancilla Bits**

+Even with a universal reversible gate, there's a caveat when it comes to computing *all* possible functions.
+The caveat is that factoring the function into smaller gates may require some extra working space.

+The underlying problem is that all reversible operations correspond to a permutation of the state space, and [permutations have a parity](http://en.wikipedia.org/wiki/Parity_of_a_permutation).
+For example, suppose we have a 10-bit circuit and we want to toggle the last bit when the first nine are ON (i.e. we apply a $CNOT\_{10}$.
+The permutation corresponding to $CNOT\_{10}$ swaps the 1111111110 state with the 1111111111 state, but leaves all the other states untouched.
+A controlled-not that affects all the wires has a permutation with exactly on swap, so it has *odd parity*.
+Conversely, any operation on a strict subset of the wires must have *even parity*.
+If an operation doesn't affect or depend on a bit, then the operation must perform the same swaps amongst the subset of states where that bit is 0 as it does amongst the states where that bit is 1.
+Every swap is happening twice, once per possible value of the unaffected bit, so there must be an even number of swaps.

+The workaround for this problem is to give the circuit access to [ancilla bits](https://en.wikipedia.org/wiki/Ancilla_Bit).
+The extra bits give circuit constructions "room to move", simplifying them or making them possible in the first place.

+Usually you'll know the initial value of an ancilla bit, and be required to restore that value, but there are other possibilities.
+Being allowed to trash the value can easily halve the size of a circuit, because there's no need to uncompute effects. several possibles types of ancilla bits, based on whether or not you're allowed to trash the bits and whether you know their initial values.
+Usually you'll know the initial value and be required to restore the value, but in this post we'll explore four variations:

+- **Burnable Bits**: Will be OFF beforehand, but with no restrictions on state afterwards.
+Basically, these are neg-entropy you can consume to perform (a small amount of) irreversible computation.
-- **Zero Bit**: An ancilla bit that's OFF beforehand, and must be OFF afterwards.
+- **Zeroed Bits**: Will be OFF beforehand, and must be OFF afterwards.
-- **Burnable Bit**: An ancilla bit that's OFF beforehand, but you're allowed to ruin it.
-Corresponds to classical computation with neg-entropy to burn.
+Zero bits are like burnable bits, except you have to [uncompute](https://en.wikipedia.org/wiki/Uncomputation) effects on the ancilla bits before continuing.
+As a result, circuits using zeroed bits tend to be twice as large as circuits using burnable bits.
+- **Garbage Bits**: Could be in any state beforehand, and can be in any state afterwards.
+Using a garbage bit generally requires detecting that it was toggled.
+As with having to restore the initial state, this tends to double the size of circuits relative to burnable bits.
+- **Borrowed Bits**: Could be in any state beforehand, but must be restored to that same state afterwards.
+Combines the downsides of zeroed bits and garbage bits.
+The upside is that you can borrow bits *from yourself*.
+Tends to quadruple the size of circuits, relative to burnable bits.

 Usually, the shortest circuits use burnable bits (and correspond to classical computations).
 Using zero bits often requires you to uncompute, by running the circuit twice, the effects on the bit.
 So they tend to be twice as large.
 Garbage bits can similarly have a factor of 2 cost, because you have to key effects on the bit being toggled instead of its value.
 Borrowed bits are the worst, paying both factors of 2 in cost, so they're four times as large.

 On the other hand, borrowed bits are the most commonly available simply because every bit not involved in the current gate is borrowable.
 So if you can break a gate into much smaller gates, those smaller gates will each individually have access to lots of borrowable bits.

 The number of available ancilla bits can also affect how easy it is to construct the circuit.
 We can do things that are much more convenient when we have $n$ ancilla bits, than when we have $1$ ancilla bit.
 If we have $0$ ancilla bits, some circuits are simply not possible to construct.
 For example, a controlled-not involving every wire can't be broken into smaller controlled nots.

 The problem is that in a reversible computation every gate corresponds to a permutation.
 The controlled-not touching every wire is a single swap, meaning its permutation has **odd parity**.
 But any gate that leaves a wire unaffected must have even parity, because it does some swaps in the case where that wire is off and identical swaps in the case where that wire is on.
 So it must have an even number of swaps.

-**Lots of Available Bits**
+**Easy Case: Lots of Ancilla Bits**

-Suppose we have $n-1$ ancilla bits and need to do a controlled-not involving $n$ controls (and one target).
-How do we construct our controlled not?
+Suppose we want to construct a $CNOT_n$, and we have $n$ ancilla bits.
+How do we construct our large controlled not out of Toffoli gates?

 If we have burnable bits, it's really easy.
 We store the AND of the first two bits in one of the burnable bits, then keep AND'ing more bits on and storing the result in burnable bits.
 We touch every burnable bit twice and every value bit once.

     A ──•───── A
         │
     B ──•───── B
         │
-      ──X•──── AB
+    0 ──X•──── AB
          │
     C ───•──── C
          │
-      ───X•─── ABC
+    0 ───X•─── ABC
           │
     D ────•─── D
           │
-      ────X•── ABCD
+    0 ────X•── ABCD
            │
     E ─────•── E
            │
     T ─────X── T + ABCDE

-If we have zero bits, we do the same thing but then need to undo all of the effects on the ancilla bits.
+If we have zeroed bits, we do the same thing but with uncomputation.
 The result looks like an arrow pointing towards the target.

     A ──•─────•── A
         │     │
     B ──•─────•── B
         │     │
-      ──X•───•X──
+    0 ──X•───•X── 0
          │   │
     C ───•───•─── C
          │   │
-      ───X•─•X───
+    0 ───X•─•X─── 0
           │ │
     D ────•─•──── D
           │ │
-      ────X.X────
+    0 ────X•X──── 0
            │
     E ─────•───── E
            │
     T ─────X───── T + ABCDE

-If we have garbage bits, the arrow points away from the target instead of towards it.
-The underlying idea is that we want to surround the work bits with controls, so that if the work bit toggles then the control is on exactly once.
-Otherwise it will undo its own effect, or do nothing.
-That gives us a thing that toggles, and we just keep layering:
+If we have garbage bits, we have to rely on toggle detection.
+That's simple to do with controlled NOTs because they are their own inverse: just have the operation depend on the toggle-able bit and repeat it on both sides of the possible toggle.
+If the toggle doesn't happen, the operation will either not happen at all or happen twice and undo itself.
+If the toggle does happen, the operation happens exactly once.
+You can then wrap another toggle-detection around the bigger toggle, and keep going.
+The result looks like an arrow pointing away from the target (instead of towards it like with zerod bits):

      A ─────•───── A
             │